estromlund/onetimepad_analysis/readme.md

 ruby decryptOTP.rb ct_file
 ```

-where ct_file is the file containing the encrypted texts, with a blank line separating each
+where ct_file is the file containing the encrypted texts, with a blank line separating each.

-### Compeleting the manual process
+#### Compeleting the manual process

 For any blanks you wish to fill in, just type: